Treelovah/Public-Vault/README.md

 # Scripts
-Personal Bash,Python, Perl, C, CPP,and some disgusting Java Scripts & Programs for practice, education, and just to make my life easier.
+Bash, Python & CPP Programs for practice, education, and just to make my life easier.